-Zacharias became members, and to which I was a consultant.
+Not until 1957 were the SAC and the TCP elevated to the Eisenhower White House 18-person President's Science Advisory Committee (PSAC) of which Wiesner and Zacharias became members, and to which I was a consultant.
 I then had two 4-year terms on PSAC under Presidents Kennedy and Johnson, and Nixon.

-An Eisenhower passion was a ban on explosive testing of nuclear weapons; in his farewell statement to the American people he characterized the failure to obtain a universal ban on nuclear weapon tests as the greatest failure of his or of any other administration.
+An Eisenhower passion was a ban on explosive testing of nuclear weapons; in his May 29, 1961 statement to the American people he characterized the failure to obtain a universal ban on nuclear weapon tests as "the greatest disappointment of any administration-of any decade-of any time and of any party."